chrisanag1985/QRadar_Redmine_Integration/README.md

 At the section `REDMINE_CUSTOM_FIELDS` you map the redmine `custom field id`  with the redmine `custom field name`.
 You can get this info by running the `helper.py`

 At the section `CUSTOM_FIELDS_IS_LIST` is for all the redmine custom fields that are format `List`.
 Now you have to map the redmine `custom field id` with the section that contains the possible values of the list.
-Maybe that sounds complicated so lets see this with an example.
+Maybe that sounds complicated, so lets see this with an example.